spacebanana420/Kerolauncher/README.md

 # Download and how to use
 ## Download
-Download Kerolauncher from here or from the repository directly (less stable) and (if you haven't yet) [install Ruby on your system](https://www.ruby-lang.org/en/) (Recommended >=3.1.0).
+Download Kerolauncher [from here](https://github.com/spacebanana420/Kerolauncher/releases) or from the repository directly (less stable) and, if you haven't yet, [install Ruby on your system](https://www.ruby-lang.org/en/) (Recommended >=3.1.0).
 Kerolauncher is an interpreted program so it requires the Ruby interpreter to work.

 If you are on Linux/MacOS/BSD/etc and you want to play Windows-exclusive games, you also require Wine to play and optionally Lutris.